Talbot Run is proud to announce that we have been approved to be a United States Pony Club Riding Center in the Capital Region.

 “The USPC Riding Center Program is modeled after the British Pony Club Center Program, which has had phenomenal success.
 They currently have over 400 Centers and have over 10,000 Center members.

-The purpose of the Riding Center Program is to make available Pony Club membership to youth who would not traditionally been able to participate in Pony Club due to not owing or having consistent access to a mount.
+The purpose of the Riding Center Program is to make available Pony Club membership to youth who would not traditionally been able to participate in Pony Club due to not owning or having consistent access to a mount.
 Many of our Clubs have addressed this issue on a local basis.
 The Riding Center Program will address it on a national basis.

 The Riding Center Program is designed to work with facilities that currently have a riding lesson program in place.
 The facility must be able to offer the core disciplines of Pony Club and be able to handle the administrative work involved in running a Pony Club Riding Center.
 The full Pony Club program and all Pony Club opportunities will be offered to those members participating through a Riding Center.”

 INSTRUCTION and COMPETITION

 Talbot Run Pony Club strives to fulfill the mission of USPC, in providing opportunities for equestrian instruction and competition for pony clubbers up to 25 years of age.
 At the Talbot Run Pony Club Riding Center, we teach English riding using the balanced seat.
 This kind of riding is based on a modified dressage seat and includes riding on the flat (ring riding) jumping, and riding in the open (trail riding and cross-country jumping).
 This differs from the forward seat (used in Hunter equitation) and the saddle seat (used with gaited horses).
 While riding on the flat, the balanced seat rider’s position is upright, with shoulder, hip and heel forming a straight vertical line.